-It's hard to say how Avery and Reilly's identities were stolen.
-But if their credit is not cleared up, it may affect them for the rest of their lives.
+Though it's hard to say how Avery and Reilly's identities were stolen, if their credit is not cleared up, it may affect them for the rest of their lives.
 "I was upset and nervous, because when I get older I might have trouble finding a job," says Avery, who is now 11.

-That's why it's important to protect your identity.
-Never share your full name, birthday, where you live, or your Social Security number with anyone, especially online.
+That's why it's important to protect your identity as best you can.
+Never share your personal information with anyone, especially online, says Eva Casey Velasquez, president of the Identity Theft Resource Center.
+Don't share your full name, birthday, where you live, and most importantly, your Social Security number.